EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.NIST.md

 ### VO.NIST.get_scattering_cross_section

 Get the attenuation and scattering cross-sections from the NIST website.
 Package: VO.NIST Description: Get the attenuation and scattering cross-sections from the NIST website.
-Calculate opacity and cross section for
+Calculate opacity and cross section for bound-free absorption.